Allan Ross (gangster): The "Emperor of Coke"

-Trudeau had been promised by Ross that he would pay him $200,000 dollars to kill April, and he had been paid $25,000 dollars in advance.
+Trudeau had been promised by Ross that he would pay him $200,000 to kill April, and he had been paid $25,000 in advance.
 When Trudeau tried to collect the rest of the $200,000 after killing April and Lelièvre, Ross told him he should go collect the money from the Halifax and Sorel chapters of the Hells Angels who owned the West End Gang drug debts, saying he would forgive those debts if those chapters paid the money to Trudeau instead.
 The president of the Hells Angels Halifax chapter, David "Wolf" Carroll, paid Trudeau $98,000.
 Carroll later learned that the Laval chapter was actually entitled to one-quarter of the money, and that Trudeau had used the extra money to support his cocaine addiction.
 As the Halifax chapter was much poorer than the Laval chapter, Trudeau's behavior was considered to be especially crass.
 Trudeau's stealing from the Halifax chapter led directly to the Lennoxville massacre of March 1985.

 The third man involved in the plot to kill Ryan, Eddie Philips, was murdered in March 1985 by a West End Gang member David Singer.
 On 25 March 1985, Philips was invited to drink with Billy McAllister of the West End Gang at the Victoria Station bar on rue de Jean Talon in Mount Royal.
 As Philips was walking towards the bar in the parking lot, a motorcycle rode up to him while Singer, who was in the passenger seat, stepped off and shot Philips five times in the back.
 Singer then jumped back on the motorcycle.
 The driver of the motorcycle has never been conclusively identified.

 Singer went to Florida to hide out, but Ross had doubts whether he could handle a police interrogation, leading him to order Singer's murder.
 Ross had gone into business with John Quitoni, a former New Jersey state trooper.
 In May 1985, during a visit to Fort Lauderdale, Ross requested that Quitoni work with Alain Strong, a West End Gang member.
 On 10 May 1985, Strong paged Quitoni that he needed a handgun, which Quitoni provided.
 Later that night, Strong together with another West End Gang member, Raymond Desfossés, murdered Singer.
 Found inside of the pockets of Singer's pants was a piece of paper with the telephone number for Ross's wife.